BeReal-Candidates/backend-go-test/doc/HOW_TO_SHARE_MY_CODE.md

 ## 4 - Add collaborators to your new repository [**WHEN YOU ARE READY**]

-**WHEN YOU ARE READY** and want us to review your code, you have to add us as collaborators to your repository:
+**WHEN YOU ARE READY** and want us to review your code:

+You have to add these reviewers as collaborators to your repository:

 - quangvoodoo
 - Dmouri
 - lkhouader
 - maxbrlvd

+And please create a pull request for the changes that you made.

 From this stage, we considerer you have finished the task!